oonisim/hadoop-Installation/README.md

 ### Hadoop + Spark
-In the directory, run run_Spark.sh.
+Run ./installation/run_cluster.sh.
 If DATADOG_API_KEY is not set, the 51_datadog module will cause errors.

 ```
 .